Familial research key to blood cancer prevention strategy

 “The study coordinator normally starts with one family member and gets a family history, then sequentially contacts other family members who are interested in participating as well,” said Dr Brown.

-“We build up a very detailed family history, go through their medical background, and if there is blood cancer in their family, collect samples from them for genetic testing.
+“We build up a very detailed family history, go through their medical background, and if there is blood cancer in their family, collect samples from them for genomic testing.

 “All this is done in a research setting and the information is de-identified, so we don’t see names of individuals we are studying.